After a Crazy Whitewater Rafting Adventure in Utah, This Is My Gear Wish List

 Yeti Panga 50-Liter

 Yeti’s waterproof bag had just gone through dunks of class IV whitewater and winds bordering on hurricane force, and yet inside there was nary a hint of moisture.
 Items are kept dry thanks to a HydroLok Zipper that seals the bag completely, even when fully submerged, and a ThickSkin shell made from a high-density nylon that maintains puncture-resistance in brutal environments.
-I can say with absolute certainty that the Yeti Panga’s ability to keep my spare layers dry in these chaotic conditions saved my skin from hypothermic conditions.
+I can say with absolute certainty that the Yeti Panga’s ability to keep my spare layers dry in these chaotic conditions saved my skin from hypothermia.
 If you thrust yourself into any environment in which gear durability is put to the test, the Yeti Panga a must-have.
 Grab one here.

 Mammut Shell Jacket